shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Reesu!”

-“Fiiine…” Reesu pointed up at the thunder storm raining on their “swimming lesson”, sending a spark up into the dark clouds.
+“Fiiine…” Reesu pointed up at the thunderstorm raining on their “swimming lesson”, sending a spark up into the dark clouds.
 Then a bolt of lightning struck a shark, frying it instantly.
 The electricity spread out in an area, frying two other sharks too.
 The three fried sharks floated belly-up to the surface of the water.

 Gra’s arm hairs stood on end, slightly singed.
 “Reesu, that was stupid!
 You’re also in the water!
 I’m in the water! *We’re* in the water!”